-The accompanying consolidated financial statements have been prepared assuming that Summit Semiconductor, Inc. and its subsidiaries will continue as a going concern.
-As discussed in Note 1 to the consolidated financial statements, the Company's recurring losses from operations, available cash and accumulated deficit raise substantial doubt about its ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note 1.
+The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
+As discussed in Note 1 to the consolidated financial statements, the Company has incurred recurring losses and negative cash flow from operations.
+These conditions raise substantial doubt about its ability to continue as a going concern.
+Management's plans regarding those matters also are described in Note 1.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.